bunto/bunto/site/_docs/pagination.md

 <div class="note warning">
   <h5>Beware the page one edge-case</h5>
   <p>
-    Jekyll does not generate a ‘page1’ folder, so the above code will not work when a <code>/page1</code> link is produced.
+    Bunto does not generate a ‘page1’ folder, so the above code will not work when a <code>/page1</code> link is produced.
 See below for a way to handle this if it’s a problem for you.
   </p>